Why Sites Like Kotaku Deserve to Fail | A Hogwarts Legacy Review Rebuttal

 — Carolyn Petit, Kotaku

 I laughed out loud when I read this because I just could not believe what they were saying.
 First of all, I WOULD NOT argue that it’s the role of publicists to cultivate good press for the games on behalf of the publishers.
 It’s the role of sites like Kotaku to use their access to gather the facts and report on them, whether or not they are positive press for the publisher.
 Publishers have their own public relation representatives whose job it is to generate positive press.
 We do not need game journalists if they’re going to do the exact same thing!
-It is both shocking and revealing that this is what a Kotaku writer believes this is the role of a game news website!
+It is both shocking and revealing that this is what a Kotaku writer believes is the role of a game news website!

 In addition to the absurdity of forgetting what it means to do any sort of journalism, the latter portion of the sentence is equally stupid.
-I interpret it to be saying, In order for the industry to be taken seriously as a whole, sites like Kotaku should be given special treatment.
+I interpret it to be saying: In order for the industry to be taken seriously as a whole, sites like Kotaku should be given special treatment.
 The narcissistic arrogance is stunning.
 They believe their opinion as a writer for a game-news website is so important that getting special access from publishers “lifts up the medium of games as a whole.”
 By giving Kotaku writers early access to games, you’re taking the industry more seriously!
 It’s preposterous to believe their opinion is more valuable than that of a YoutTuber or average player when you consider all the negative press and integrity-destroying, partisan-hack writing their platform has showcased over the past few years since before Hogwarts Legacy was even released.
 I and countless others would rather listen to a streamer who has demonstrated a level-headed approach to developing their opinions, or just someone with a small amount of authenticity to them, instead of reading the lamentations of a whiny writer for Kotaku who didn’t have more than fifteen hours to play a video game and form a reasonable and honest opinion of it when that is supposed to be their job.

 There are numerous examples from old GiantBomb.com podcasts in which former members of the site recounted the days of getting a game to review late while working at Gamespot in the early 2000s.
 They would talk about having to play the game at work and then having to go home and play it some later into the night in order to complete it, only to then spend the following 24-48 hours writing and editing an article that would be demonstrable to their opinions in an honest matter because they needed to get a review out within the time frame they were given.
 Perhaps Kotaku doesn’t ask overtime of its authors, but my understanding of any type of real journalism is that it is a passion job that demands a lot of time and dedication, requiring you to burn the midnight oil when things aren’t convenient.
 Watch movies like Spotlight, or The Post, or even Zodiac and you’ll notice that journalists in those films are portrayed as dedicated individuals who are willing to put in the time for the task they have at hand, regardless of importance or convenience.